-It wasn’t for a lack of ‘stache — my facial hair’s grown in nicely (much to my wife’s chagrin), and I’ve taken photos along the way to prove it.
-But it’s fitting that one of Movember’s foci are on mental health, because I started feeling a real sense of burnout as I started closing 2015 off ?
+It wasn’t for lack of ‘stache — my facial hair’s grown in nicely (much to my wife’s chagrin), and I’ve taken photos along the way to prove it.
+But it’s fitting that one of Movember’s foci are on mental health because I started feeling a real sense of burnout as I started closing 2015 off?

 Though far too many men avoid going to the doctor, thinking they can overcome any ailment through their own strength, I’m one to take advantage of our universal health care system (and corporate drug benefits) to drop in for a quick visit and get an inhaler to help with the problem.

 So I fully support Movember — I support its Move program in a world where we’ve grown far too sedentary, too used to a world that hands things to us than having to push ourselves to our limits to get anything of value in our lives.
 I support its fight against prostate cancer, testicular cancer, and the mental ailments that often go overlooked, we men stubbornly believe we can just “get over” the things that bother us, never stopping to consider that some things simply can’t be handled alone.

 I support one of the biggest charitable movements known to humankind, inspiring countless numbers of my peers to go out and make a difference each November, whether through collecting donations at work or by playing more active roles in the various events held to support the cause!

 It would’ve just been nice if I were in better health so I could do more to support it myself.

 Support Movember While You Can — You Never Know When You’ll Need it YOURSELF.

 Staying true to a cause isn’t easy.
 It takes commitment, dedication, and the time to do a good job of it.
 I could sit here and regret everything I didn’t accomplish with my Movember campaign, or I could focus on the road ahead, building a life where maybe — just maybe — I can make a great difference in the world around me!